oracle-livelabs/goldengate/gg-free/create/create.md

     ![Connection details page](./images/02-12-connection-details.png " ")

-13. On the GoldenGate admin user page, enter your username, password, and select the **Add GoldenGate admin database user**.
+13. On the GoldenGate admin user page, enter your username, **ggadmin**, password, and select the **Add GoldenGate admin database user**.
 For password, paste the **Global Password** from the Reservation Information.

 14. Click **Next**.